Mushaf Ali Mir

 Air Chief Marshal Mushaf Ali Mir (Note: Punjabi, Urdu:) (5 March 1947 – 20 February 2003) was an influential statesman and a four-star rank air officer who served as the ninth Chief of Air Staff of the Pakistan Air Force (PAF), appointed on 20 November 2000 until his accidental death in a plane crash on 20 February 2003.

 In 2001–02, he also commanded and provided the strategy to deploy troops during the military standoff with India.
 In addition, Air Chief Marshal Mir later went onto facilitate the United States military's war logistics for war operations in Afghanistan.
 His appointment was cut short when a former PAF Fokker F-27 in which he was a passenger crashed near Kohat, Pakistan.

 His death has been subject of numerous conspiracy theories, with many American authors charging him of having advanced knowledge on terrorist attacks in the United States in 2001.

+Early life

+Mushaf Ali Mir was born in Lahore on 5 March 1947.
+He belonged to a lower middle class family and was of Kashmiri descent.
+The family practiced Shia Islam.
+Mushaf's oldest sister, Surayya Jabeen, was married to Yunus Hussain, who died in the 1965 war.